Learn what our ten Youth Committee Members have been up to...

-The project, including the Youth Committee, was started in September 2018 and finished at the end of January 2020.
-The Youth Committee will continue to operate after the end of the project however, working with the SMP team to co-design our future work with young people.
+The project, including the Youth Committee, was started in September 2018 and the Youth Committee will continue to operate after the end of the project however, working with the SMP team to co-design our future work with young people.

 Find out more below about the activities, events, competitions and campaigns that have taken place as part of the project.